DogFoodAdvisor is reader supported See how

 And less costly plant-based products like soybean meal and corn gluten meal can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.

-The eighth ingredient is beef fat.
+The ninth ingredient is beef fat.
 Beef fat (or tallow) is most likely obtained from rendering, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Although it may not sound very appetizing, beef fat is actually a quality ingredient.